Earth Abides: "Part III: The Last American"

 Ish spends most of his elderly life in a mental "fog", unaware of the world.
 Occasionally, the fog in his mind lifts.
 During one such time, he finds himself aware of his great-grandson, Jack, who stands before him.
 Jack tells him that the bow and arrow have become more reliable than the gun, whose cartridges do not always work.
 Jack also mentions that the differently colored arrowheads that he has made, unbeknownst to him, from several coin denominations are suitable for hunting different game.
 Ish finds this belief superstitious, but decides it would be futile to challenge it.
 Ish realizes that the former civilization is now completely gone and will not be rebuilt anytime soon.
 He becomes reconciled to the way things have changed.
-When Ish is dying, the younger men insist that his hammer be passed on to them.
-Ish chooses Jack.
+After a fire destroys Ish's house and the surrounding city, Jack and some other men carry him and the hammer to safety.
+Ish collapses while crossing the San Francisco–Oakland Bay Bridge, and as he is dying the younger men insist that his hammer be passed on to one of them.
+Ish chooses Jack, then dies while recalling a passage from Ecclesiastes: "Men go and come, but Earth abides."